US remote Solidity roles: how to show multi-chain experience (Solana → EVM/L2) without losing depth?

 @SmartContractSensei Aug 13, 2025

 Hi Shailesh, Thanks for your input.
-Its a great question actually asked by @Naina.
+Its a great question actually asked by @ChainMentorNaina .
 We all somewhere struggle with it.
 I would add my two cents what worked for me.

-• Chain-specific job → lead with your strongest chain, mention the others as secondary skills.
+• Chain-specific job → lead with the strongest chain and show depth

 • Shubhada Pande